Family Feud (1978 Australian game show)

-Family Feud was an Australian game show based on the American show of the same name.
+Family Feud is an Australian game show based on the American show of the same name.
 The program ran on the Nine Network from 1978 to 1984, and on the Seven Network from 1990 to 1996.
 The program has been revived twice, in 2006 and 2014.

 Gameplay

 Two families compete, with four members on each team.
 A host asks representatives of the family questions that have already been answered by a survey of 100 people.
 Teams score points for correct answers.
 An answer is considered correct if it is one of the concealed answers on the game board, or judged to be equivalent.
 More points are given for answers that have been given by more people in the survey (one point per person).
 Answers must have been given by at least two of the 100 people in order to be included on the board.

 Examples of questions might be "Name a famous George", "Tell me a popular family vacation spot", "Name something you do at school", or "Name a slang name for policemen".
 At least two people among the survey respondents must give an answer for it to appear as one of the possibilities.

 The participants are not asked questions about what is true or how things really are.
 Instead, they are asked questions about what other people think is true.
 As such, a perfectly logical answer may be considered incorrect because it failed to make the survey (e.g.: for the question about Georges, George Jones was a popular country singer, but if his name was not given by at least two people it would be considered wrong).